Sujan-lab-cell/FlyRank_ai_info/README.md

 These were selected as a compact set covering different types of information:

+Feature

-Feature	Signal
+Signal

+impressions_90d

-impressions_90d	Search exposure
+Search exposure

+ctr

-ctr	Click-through efficiency
+Click-through efficiency

+avg_position

+Search ranking context

+days_since_last_update

+Content freshness

+has_word_count

+Content-data availability

+has_search_volume

+Keyword-data availability

-avg_position	Search ranking context days_since_last_update	Content freshness has_word_count	Content-data availability has_search_volume	Keyword-data availability
+has_search_volume	Keyword-data availability

 These six were treated as a focused experimental feature set, not as a claim that they are the final or universally best features.